mbernste/mbernste.github.io/_posts/2020-12-26-matrix_multiplication.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/row_column_rule.png" alt="drawing" width="350"/></center>

-**Matrix multiplication computes the composition of two linear transformation:**
+**Matrix multiplication computes the composition of two linear transformations:**

 If we view *both* $\boldsymbol{A}$ *and* $\boldsymbol{B}$ as linear transformations, then the matrix $\boldsymbol{AB}$ is the matrix that characterizes the linear transformation formed by the composition of the linear transformations characterized by $\boldsymbol{A}$ and $\boldsymbol{B}$ (See Theorem 2 in the Appendix to this post).
 That is, given two linear transformations